MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### ChangeDisplayImage

-Change the image displayed on screen using uploaded image.
+Sets the current image being displayed on Misty's screen.
+Use `SaveImageAssetToRobot` to upload images to Misty.

 Parameters

-- FilenameWithoutPath - String - Name of  uploaded file with image to display ( Valid image file types are .jpg, .jpeg, .gif, .png.
-Maximum file size allowed is 3MB)
+- FilenameWithoutPath - String - Name of previously uploaded file containing the image to display.
+Valid image file types are .jpg, .jpeg, .gif, .png.

 ```json
 {